coexps/Rephine/README.md

 drug_code_R.R is the RePhine R code.

+RePhine User Guide.pdf is the user guide telling how to use RePhine to process data and indenty TRs.
 ## Installation
 You might use R function install.packages() to install the Rephine package.
 For more details, you might see the user guide.